Cigna Foundation Grants and Funding FAQs

 Health and well-being Education and workforce development Healthier Kids For Our Future®

-The Cigna Foundation does not fund general operating expenses, administrative costs, and indirect costs.
+The Cigna Group Foundation does not fund general operating expenses, administrative costs, and indirect costs.
 The budget narrative for each grant should reflect all of the expenses that are required for the specific grant project.

 Only public charitable organizations currently recognized as tax-exempt under Section 501(c)(3) or Section 170(b) of the Internal Revenue Code are eligible to receive or benefit from charitable funding through the Cigna Giving program.
 In general, Cigna Giving will not provide financial support to the following: